 Antonia Felix is a Legal Director in the Family department.
 She specialises in all aspects of family law with a particular emphasis on complex financial remedy cases often involving assets in different jurisdictions and complicated trust structures.

-Antonia also advises on cohabitation disputes and private law children matters, including applications for leave to remove children from the jurisdiction.
+Antonia also advises on cohabitation disputes and private law children matters, including applications for leave to remove children from the jurisdiction and surrogacy.
 She is experienced in advising on pre and post-marital agreements and cohabitation agreements.
 Antonia's work involves multi jurisdictions and often involves disclosure issues and obtaining disclosure orders against third parties, including trustees and registered agents in offshore jurisdictions, and joining third parties to proceedings within the context of financial remedy proceedings.

-- M v M EWHC 2817 (financial provision after overseas divorce);
+- M v M EWHC 2817 (financial provision after overseas divorce).

 - MAP v MFP WEHC 627 (Fam) - Representing the husband in a case with assets, including a very successful family business, of £25m.
 The wife sought an add-back of £1.5million in respect of the husband's spending over a two year period.
 Following a final hearing at the High Court, the Judge found that although the husband had overspent significantly, this was not done with the intention of reducing the wife's claim, and so would not be added back.

 - Acting for a client in anticipation of and following the birth of their second child as a result of an overseas surrogacy agreement.
 We obtained a Parental Order on an expedited basis, having worked closely with our Immigration team who had secured a discretionary stay, enabling the child to enter and reside in England pending registration as a British national and issue of a British passport.